Posted at Jan 30, 2020 6:30:00 AM by THAT Agency | Share

 This demands content creators with an ability to research, write complexly, match voice, convey passion, and to even identify ways to make the content more than the sum of its parts.

 Every organization's needs are different, so every approach to judging success will have to be tailored.
+It is important to know that your agency will work WITH you in deciding what success will look like.
 There will be goal markers on the way.
 These should be set up ahead of time so you can see what changes have taken place in real, measurable ways.
 It's easy to get six months in and think things have improved, but if they haven't met a measure on schedule, that can indicate that an adjustment needs to be made.
 It can indicate that a part of your process or strategy isn't efficient or is working against the parts that are successful.

 Analytics don't just show you a straight up-or-down assessment of how well your marketing is doing.
 They show you the parts that are working and the parts that aren't.
 Knowing how quickly or slowly a strategy is intended to work allows you to judge it accordingly.